NATIONAL SOCIETY for the PRESERVATION of TENT, FOLK and REPERTOIRE THEATRE

 Theatre History Seminar

 Each year during one weekend in April, the National Society and Old Threshers sponsor a theatre history seminar attended by theatre historians and former repertoire performers from across the country.
 Research papers are presented and performers share their talents and their reminiscences.
 Participating in the joy of a bygone era makes this seminar different from any other theatre history program.
-The tentative 2016 date for the Theatre History Seminar is April 29-May 1, 2016.
+The 2017 dates for the Theatre History Seminar is April 21-23, 2017.

 Each summer the traveling tent shows come to life on stage at the Theatre Museum.
 In 2008, visitors had the opportunity to see a Neil and Caroline Schaffner play: Silk Nightgowns and Long Underwear.
 The summer play is performed during two weekends in July and again during the Old Threshers Reunion.